 \section{Introduction and Main Results}

 Let $k_0$ be a field, and $C$ a smooth projective curve defined over $k_0$.
 An elliptic surface is a smooth projective surface $S$, which is given with a relatively minimal elliptic fibration $f: S \rightarrow C$.
 We also require the condition that $f$ admits a section.
 This is commonly referred to as a Jacobian elliptic surface, though here we will simply call these elliptic surfaces.
 These are in $1$-$1$ correspondence with elliptic curves $E$ over a function field $k_0(C)$.
+If we take the base curve $C$ to be $\PP^1$, then our elliptic surface admits a globally minimal Weierstrass equation of the form

+where $a_i(t) \in k_0(t)$.
 An elliptic surface is called a rational elliptic surface if it is birational to $\PP^2$, the projective space of dimension two.
-In this case, we have that $C$ is isomorphic to $\PP^1$, the projective line.
-The generic fibre is an elliptic curve given by the Weierstrass equation of the form

-where $a_i(t) \in k_0(t)$ and $\deg a_i(t) \leq i$.
-We call the surface a $K3$ elliptic surface if $i < \deg a_i(t) \leq 2i$ for all $i$, and there exists at least one $i$ such that $\deg a_i(t) > i$, otherwise we call it an honestly elliptic surface.
+In this case we have $\deg a_i(t) \leq i$ for all $i$.
+The surface is a $K3$ elliptic surface if $\deg a_i(t) \leq 2i$ for all $i$, and there exists at least one $i$ such that $\deg a_i(t) > i$, otherwise we call it an honestly elliptic surface.
 We call the number field $k_0$ the field of definition for the elliptic surface.
-We call the set of sections $E(\Bar{\Q}(t))$ the Mordell-Weil group of the elliptic surface.
-So long as the elliptic surface is non-constant on $\Bar{\Q}(t)$, we can see that the Mordell-Weil group is a finitely generated abelian group \cite[Theorem III.6.1]{silverman2013advanced}.
+We call the set of sections $E(\overline{\Q}(t))$ the Mordell-Weil group of the elliptic surface.
+So long as the elliptic surface is non-constant on $\overline{\Q}(t)$, the Mordell-Weil group is a finitely generated abelian group \cite[Theorem III.6.1]{silverman2013advanced}.